Phoebe Okowa

-Phoebe Nyawade Okowa is a Kenyan lawyer and Professor of Public International Law and Director of Graduate Studies at Queen Mary University of London.
+H.E.
+Phoebe Nyawade Okowa is a Kenyan lawyer.
 She has served as a judge of the International Court of Justice since November 2025.
+She was Professor of Public International Law and Director of Graduate Studies at Queen Mary University of London.

 An advocate of the High Court of Kenya, she has acted as counsel and consultant to governments and non-governmental organisations on questions of international law before domestic and international courts including the International Court of Justice.
 In 2016, she was appointed by Kenya to be a member of the Permanent Court of Arbitration at The Hague from 2017 to 2022.
 In 2021, she was elected as a member of the International Law Commission from 2023 to 2027.

 Early life and education

-Okowa was born in Kericho on 1 January 1965 to Luo parents.
+Okowa was born in Kericho on 1 January 1965 to Luo parents Martha Achieng Okowa and Moses Okowa Apamo.
 She graduated at the top of her class with a Bachelor of Law (LLB) with First Class Honours from the University of Nairobi, Kenya in 1987.
 Okowa was the first woman to be awarded a first-class honours degree in the history of the Faculty of Law of the University of Nairobi.
 She was called to the Kenyan Bar as an Advocate in 1990.

 Okowa then studied at Wadham College, Oxford on a Foreign and Commonwealth Office Scholarship, obtaining the degree of Bachelor of Civil Law (BCL) in 1990.
 She completed her doctoral thesis (D.Phil.) at Oxford in 1994 under the supervision of Professor Sir Ian Brownlie, the Chichele Professor of International Law.
 Her monograph on State Responsibility for Transboundary Air Pollution published by Oxford University Press remains the definitive work on the legal challenges that environmental harm presents for traditional methods of accountability in International Law.